Setup

 In Settings > Tools, configure MCP servers and web search only when they support a concrete task.
 Starting with a minimal tool surface reduces noise and makes troubleshooting simpler.

-If you add tools now, test each one in isolation once so you can separate tool-specific issues from bot or provider issues.
+If you add tools now, test each one in isolation once so you can separate tool-specific issues from agent or provider issues.

 Recommended first tool posture: